IBM/flocker-driver/README.md

    - XIV
 - IBM FlashSystem V9000

 It is certified for Flocker 1.15.0, Docker 12, RHEL 7.2 and IBM Spectrum Control Base Edition 3.2.0 Beta.
-The  plug-in supports iSCSI and Fibre Channel connectivity to the storage systems.

 ## Overview